mikrostew/recipes/biscuits-TODO.md

 Directions

 * Preheat oven to 450 degrees.
 * In a large mixing bowl, combine flour, baking powder, baking soda and salt.
-Using your fingertips, rub butter and shortening into dry ingredients until mixture looks like crumbs.
-(The faster the better, you don't want the fats to melt.)
-Make a well in the center and pour in the chilled buttermilk.
-Stir just until the dough comes together.
-The dough will be very sticky.
+Using a pastry cutter (or your fingertips), work butter into dry ingredients until crumbs are the size of peas (faster the better).
+Add buttermilk, and stir with a fork just until the dough comes together (it will be very sticky).
 * Turn dough onto floured surface, dust top with flour and gently fold dough over on itself 5 or 6 times.
 Press into a 1-inch thick round.
-Cut out biscuits with a 2-inch cutter, being sure to push straight down through the dough.
+Cut out biscuits with a floured 2-inch cutter or the rim of a cup.
 Place biscuits on baking sheet so that they just touch.
-Reform scrap dough, working it as little as possible and continue cutting.
-(Biscuits from the second pass will not be quite as light as those from the first, but hey, that's life.)
+Reform scrap dough (working it as little as possible) and continue cutting.
 * Bake until biscuits are tall and light gold on top, 15 to 20 minutes.

-Cook’s Note

-Advice courtesy Mae Skelton I don't have much use for recipes but the one you get on a bag of White Lily® self-rising flour is hard to beat.
-And it's a lot easier than the one my crazy grandson dreamed up.